stuartellis/multiform/README.md

 4. Accept the option to reopen the project in a development container when prompted.
 5. Run *make stackrunner-build* to create the Docker container for Terraform

+> The development containers configuration provides a Debian container for compatibility with Python code.

 ### Manual Project Setup

 The Stack Tools require: